projectlanguagepredictor/nlp_launch/README.md

 ## Takeaways and Conclusions

+The words used in readme's can be used with a great deal of proficiency in predicting the language of that project.

 ## Recommendations/Next Steps

-Create a funciton on github where individuals have to identify the subject that their project is looking into.
-Choose
+We would create a column identifying the likely subject of each repo.
+Create a feature on github where individuals have to identify the subject that their project is looking into.
+This may User Experience and Interface engineers.